-Whether you're new to the workforce or a seasoned professionals, use these exercises to clarify your job goals.
+Whether you're new to the workforce or a seasoned professional, use these exercises to clarify your job goals.
+[TWEET]

 Q: I graduated college with a degree in finance in 2001.
 After graduation I started a construction company which I am currently still running.
 I am looking for a career change and don't know which direction to go in. – Dan K. from Michigan